Luxembourg Brotherhood of America

 The Luxembourg Brotherhood of America, (L.B.A.) is the oldest Luxembourg-American organization in the United States.
-It was founded in 1887 as a fraternal organization on Chicago’s south side.
+It was founded in 1887 as a fraternal organization on Chicago's south side.
 Today, it consists of four sections located in the Chicago area and is dedicated to maintaining strong ties between the Grand-Duchy of Luxembourg and its American emigrants and their descendants.

 The L.B.A. offers friendship, camaraderie and celebrations for those of Luxembourg heritage, family, friends, and those interested in the Luxembourg culture.
 The L.B.A. supports local events and works closely with the Luxembourg American Cultural Society in Belgium, Wisconsin.
 The Luxembourg Brotherhood of America funds cultural and educational exchanges, promotes ethnic relationships, family connections and visitation among Luxembourg, member families and government officials.
 The organization offers its benefits to anyone who applies for membership regardless of ethnicity or gender.

 History

 The organization was founded on October 23, 1887, in Chicago as the “Luxemburger Bruderbund”.
 There were 25 men present at that first meeting, all who paid $0.25 initiation fee each to join the club.
-The first social gatherings were a dance in January of 1888 followed by a picnic in the spring.
+The first social gatherings were a dance in January 1888 followed by a picnic in the spring.
 On December 8, 1888, the Luxembourg Bruderbund was incorporated by the State of Illinois as a benevolent, charitable and sociable organization, which offered death benefits to its members.
 By 1896 the organization had “sections” in Illinois, Iowa, Wisconsin and Pennsylvania.

 At many of the early meetings Luxembourgish was the official language, until May 2, 1915, where at the 19th Convention, English was adopted as the official language for all future meetings.